 How to Create 'Theatre' in a Coffee Shop?

-The coffee industry is growing year upon year and with a 10.7% growth in turnover last year (2014) alone we know that customers are drinking more and more coffee and therefore becoming more knowledgeable about their drinks.
+The coffee industry is growing year upon year we know that customers are drinking more and more coffee and therefore becoming more knowledgeable about their drinks.
 The more people learn about coffee the more they want to know.
 As a barista you often have individuals asking what that timers are for, why are you weighing that, why are you swirling this etc.?
 Coffee is an art that should be appreciated and why not involve the customers?
 This is where we can begin to enhance their experience so they become part of the theatre that is beautiful coffee and tea.

 Creating a level of theatre could be as simple as choosing the right place for your coffee machine in the shop.
 Somewhere that allows for customers to watch their coffee being made and have a chat with the barista allows for the interaction that people who are interested in coffee need.
 Ensuring that we are not hiding behind the machine keeping everything a 'secret' or having it so our back is towards the customers means they are able to get involved.
 Positioning the machine at a 90º angle to them allows us to pour it right in front of them, they can see us, the machine and their beautiful drink being made.
 Answer their questions, ask them how their day is going, they will walk away having learnt something and have felt part of making their drink.